aery32/aery32-refguide/README.md

   - The exctarction process creates the ``Sphinx-1.1.2`` directory, change to that directory and double click setup to install Sphinx
   - Once the Sphinx installation is complete, you will find sphinx-xxx executables in your Python Scripts subdirectory, ``C:\Python27\Scripts``.
 Be sure to add this directory to your PATH environment variable.
 As you can see, this directory includes now also easy_install executable, which you should use later to install other Python packages.

-- You can now remove the temporary directory
+- You can now remove the temporary download directory